alwilson/fastforward/README.md

 - [ ] Is your friend bragging about his system's uptime?
 - [ ] Did you just reboot for some crucial kernel updates to keep your crypto cats safe?
-- [ ] Can your uptime "roll over", enabling you to sell your computer as brand-new?
+- [ ] Perhaps your uptime can "roll over", enabling you to sell your computer as brand-new?
 - [ ] Are you bored and hungry for some sweet, sweet kernel hacking?

 If you clicked on any of the above, then you need _FastForward_, the Linux loadable kernel module (LKM) that abuses sleep/hibernate timekeeping functions to "fastforward" your system's uptime.